box cameras usually have one shutter speed and a OPEN setting for time exposures. sometimes it can be difficult to make photograph

 make photographs that need less than 1 second worth of light, but more than 1/50thS of light ?

-years ago i remember a trick a wonderful photographer, teacher named les mclean published over on APUG.ORG. the thread and questions had to do
+years ago i remember a trick a wonderful photographer, teacher named les mclean published. the thread and questions had to do

 with photographing a waterfall or landscape or something with movement. les used the example of a waterfall he photographed in the thread and said